geldmacher/Cake-to-CoinTracking-Converter/README.md

 CLI script to translate [Cake](https://pool.cakedefi.com/#?ref=401824) export data to a valid [CoinTracking](https://cointracking.info?ref=G905622) import.

-**IMPORTANT**: Make a backup of your trades before you import new data via this script! \
+**IMPORTANT**: Make a backup of your trades before you import new data via this script!
 **EVEN MORE IMPORTANT**: This is no tax advice!
 The way this script imports data is potentially wrong.

 ## Features

-- Supports german and english CoinTracking import.
-English is used by default.
+- **Supports german and english CoinTracking import** English is used by default.
-- Optional: Uses Cake's FIAT valuation for each transaction in your chosen export currency inestead of the CoinTracking valuation data.
+- **Uses Cake's FIAT valuation for each transaction in your chosen export currency inestead of the CoinTracking valuation data**
+Keep in mind that your CoinTracking account currency should match your exported transaction valutation currency from Cake.
+This feature can be disabled via `--use-cointracking-fiat-valuation`.
+The CoinTracking data is than used.

 ## Installation